ibexa/documentation-developer/docs/guide/content_model.md

 **Default sort order** – another rule for sorting sub-items.
 This decides the sort order for the criterion chosen above.

-**Default content availability** – a flag which indicates if Content items of this Content Type should be available even without a corresponding language version.
+<a id="default-content-availability"></a>**Default content availability** – a flag which indicates if Content items of this Content Type should be available even without a corresponding language version.
 If this flag is not set, a Content item of this Type will not be available when it does not have a language version corresponding to the current SiteAccess.
 By setting this flag you can make instances of this Content Type available regardless of the language criterion.

 ![Creating a new Content Type](img/admin_panel_new_content_type.png)

 ### Field definitions

 Aside from the metadata, a Content Type contains any number of Field definitions (but has to contain at least one).
 They determine what Fields of what Field Types will be included in all Content items based on this Content Type.

-A Content Type and its Field definitions can be modified after creation, even if there are already Content items based on it in the system.
-When a Content Type is modified, each of its instances will be changed as well.
-If a new Field definition is added to a Content Type, this Field will appear (empty) in every relevant Content item.
-If a Field definition is deleted from the Content Type, all the corresponding Fields will be removed from Content items of this type.

 ![Diagram of an example Content Type](img/content_model_type_diagram.png)